This Looks Amazing: Must-See Trailer For Sir Steve McQueen’s New Amazon Prime Series ‘Small Axe Anthology’ [Video]

 In order, the episodes are entitled Mangrove, Lovers Rock, Red, White, and Blue, Alex Wheatle, and Education.
 Each vignette offers insight into the West Indian culture of London back in the 70s and 80s and tackles each character’s battle with the racism and discrimination that proliferate their lives.

 In Boyega’s episode, Red White, and Blue, he plays a pollyannish police officer who believes that he can change the culture of the force from within after his father becomes a victim of their mistreatment.
-There is a scene where his character finds his police locker vandalized with racist epithets he realizes
+There is a scene where his character finds his police locker vandalized with racist epithets and Boyega told BBC that it was so emotional for him that he doesn’t even remember filming it:

+“I don’t remember filming that scene,” said Boyega, of the intense on-set experience.
+“I just remember fuming and being angry.

+“I didn’t see the locker room or the locker door until those cameras were rolling.
+So that reaction was all natural to the character and the choices I thought he would make.”

 You already know how Steve McQueen gives it up and based on this trailer, this is going to be another feather in a hat full of them.
 Press play below and check it out.